patternfly/patternfly-org/packages/v4/patternfly-docs/pages/landing-pages/design-foundations/design-foundations.md

 ---
-id: Design foundations
+id: About
-title: About
+title: Design Foundations
 section: design-foundations
 sortValue: 1
 ---

-# Design foundations
+# About

 Our design foundations provide standards and guidance to help designers and developers work together more efficiently.
 They describe the visual language upon which all of our components are built.
 Our foundations lay the groundwork for clear and consistent product experiences.